Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment

-\textbf{Gradient vanishing of the non-linear activation.} We begin by analyse the gradient vanishing effect of different non-linear activation functions.
+\textbf{Gradient vanishing of the non-linear activation.} We begin by analyzing the gradient vanishing effect of different non-linear activation functions.
 We apply IF attacks on ResNet-$152$ models in the high-resolution scenario, using different non-linear activation functions.
-During this process, we record the gradient magnitudes at each optimization step.
-The gradients values are smoothed using a window size of $20$ and normalized by dividing by the first value, as displayed in Fig. \ref{fig:grad}.
-The results indicate a rapid decline in gradient magnitude when non-linear activation functions are applied to the model, with the $\mathrm{Tanh}$ exhibiting the most significant decrease.
-Table \ref{tab:grad result} presents the IF attack outcomes for each activation function.
+During this process, we record the gradient magnitudes at each optimization step, which is displayed in Fig. \ref{fig:grad}.
+The results indicate a rapid decline in gradient magnitude when non-linear activation functions are applied to the model, with the $\mathrm{Tanh}$ activation function exhibiting the most significant decrease.
+Table \ref{tab:grad result} presents the IF attack outcomes for each activation function in both low- and high-resolution scenarios.
 The results also reveal that the $\mathrm{Tanh}$ activation achieves an optimal balance between model performance and model inversion defense effectiveness.